 Your credit score is important!
 Keeping it high will allow you to take out loans in the future.
-Financial Fitness Boot Camp explains why the following actions are SAFE or HARMFUL to your credit score.
+Here are some tips explaining why the following actions are SAFE or HARMFUL to your credit score.

 Checking my credit report: SAFE!